ModanwalPriti06/AWS-CLoudComputing-Notes/README.md

 2. Click Actions → Attach volume.
 3. Choose the Instance from dropdown and set the Device name (suggested /dev/sdf or /dev/xvdf).
 4. Click Attach.
+5. How to check that volume got attached or not : goto running instances > storage > scroll and you will see EBS (block storage)

 ## Delete and Detach Volumwe
 - Step-1: Go to AWS Console → EC2 → Elastic Block Store → Volumes